decentraland/documentation-creators/docs/development-guide/2021-04-03-event-listeners.md

 })
 ```

+> Note: The `onPointerLockedStateChange` event is deprecated from SDK v7.x.
+Future versions will allow for a more [data-oriented approach](/creator/development-guide/data-oriented-programming), based on regularly querying data rather than events.

 > Note: This event is triggered even if the player is not standing directly inside the scene.

 The `locked` property from this event is a boolean value that is _true_ when the player locks the cursor and _false_ when the player unlocks the cursor.